 Birch veneer panels line the ceiling, adding a touch of elegance and handcrafted quality to the facility.
 Strips of glazing, forming skylights that illuminate the playing areas, span the length of the space.

-The indoor courts were meticulously designed to provide optimal playing conditions.
+The facility replaces an ageing 1950s concrete dome The indoor courts were meticulously designed to provide optimal playing conditions.
 Perforations in the pre-curved timber roof panels contribute to excellent acoustic conditions, enhancing the overall tennis experience.
 A glass-balustraded viewing balcony offers spectators a panoramic view of the six indoor courts.

 While the new courts will not host Championship matches, they play a crucial role in supporting the logistics and hosting of the tournament.
 Furthermore, the indoor tennis centre will be an integral part of the club members' year-round usage.